-In early October, BIO released a Dear Colleague Letter (and associated FAQs) announcing that all its divisions including IOS will move to a “no deadlines” review process when new solicitations are released mid-year in 2018.
+In early October, BIO released a Dear Colleague Letter (and associated FAQs) announcing that all its divisions including IOS will move to a “no deadlines” review process when new solicitations are released end of summer 2018.
 Since then we have received many questions about the process from panelists, by email and by phone that were not covered in the FAQs released with the DCL.
 We expect that many of you reading the blog have the same questions, so we’re addressing them here.

 Q: I understand that the move to no deadlines will start when the new solicitations are released, can we submit to the PAPPG in the meantime?